zilliztech/attu/client/README.md

 We put all icons in components/icons file.
 Normally we use material icon.

-If we use custom svg, like: import { ReactComponent as MilvusEmIcon } from xxx/xxx.svg'.
+If we use custom svg, like: import { ReactComponent as CustomIcon } from xxx/xxx.svg'.

 It's react component because of svgr/webpack in webpack config.